 Shown below are some of the various scoring metrics that can be configured in DealCloud:

-Following these two best practices will allow your firm to better utilise the data that you already collect, and the effort does not result in any extra work.
+Following these two best practices will allow your firm to better utilise the data intelligence that you already collect, and the effort does not result in any extra work.
 These features help industry professionals quickly understand whom they should be targeting for their next deal, which firms they should interact with more often and overall, which intermediaries generate the highest ROI.

-At DealCloud, we believe that the combination of Business Intelligent Thinking and first-rate technology yields value to your business because it increases firm-wide transparency.
+At DealCloud, we believe that the combination of Business Intelligent Thinking and first-rate data intelligent technology yields value to your business because it increases firm-wide transparency.
 Implementing these best practices allows you to focus on what is most important to you, streamlines your existing workflow, reduces the time spent on tasks, and helps you achieve your goals faster and easier than before.